Our Mission

 A Boston where geography and income don't determine who gets to make music professionally.
 Where the infrastructure exists, it's community-controlled, and it lasts.

-Professional studios at $10–40/hour isn't a discount program — it's the model.
-We built this organization around access from day one because the alternative is an industry that only works for people who can already afford it.
-That's not the music scene we're building.
+Professional studios at $10–40/hour isn't a discount program.
+It's the model.
+It's the thing we built this organization around from day one, because the alternative is an industry that only works for people who can already afford it.

 We're not interested in programming that disappears when the grant runs out.
-We invested our own reserves in 55 Morrissey because waiting for a guarantee felt like a betrayal of the 400+ businesses that depend on it.
-We build things meant to last — and then we fight to keep them.
+We bet on 55 Morrissey before there was a guarantee — because waiting for the guarantee felt like a betrayal of the 400+ businesses that depend on it.